-NRM 4031 Registered Foresters Test Prep 1 credit: 2 hours laboratory
+NRM 4031 Registered Foresters Test Prep

 Prerequisites: permission of instructor

 Preparation course for taking the Arkansas State Board of Registration for Foresters examination.
 This is an 8-week course that is taught in the second half of each semester.
 Course is open to students who are qualified to take the Arkansas State Registered Foresters Exam.